 Crypts typically like warmer temperatures, as well.
 And, they need low levels of light.
 Never over light your tank if you have crypts, though.
 This could lead to damage to your plant.
 Overall, this plant is not hard to care for.
 But, there’s a chance your pet could eat this slow-growing flora, especially if you have a large cichlid.
 But if you keep your pets well-fed, and introduce them to your plants when they are young, this is less likely to occur.

 If you are looking for a hardy aquarium plant, bucephalandra is an ideal choice.
-This flora is similar to cryptocoryne and anubias plants.
+This plant is similar to cryptocoryne and anubias plants.
 In particular, you will have similar care requirements for this plant type.

 And, like the anubias, bucephalandra can be placed on hard surfaces like rocks and driftwood.
 So, you won’t have to worry about your fish uprooting this plant.